Fortinet Inc (FTNT)'s Winning Formula: Financial Metrics and Com

 Fortinet Inc (FTNT, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $60.44, Fortinet Inc has witnessed a daily loss of 1.34%, marked against a three-month change of 2.2%.
+With shares currently priced at $62.45, Fortinet Inc has witnessed a daily gain of 0.31%, marked against a three-month change of 7.66%.
 A thorough analysis, underlined by the GF Score, suggests that Fortinet Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?